Landscape Architecture Certificate

 Admissions

-Application to the Certificate in Landscape Architecture is open to all students holding a completed bachelor's degree, or are currently pursuing or have completed a master’s degree.
-Students currently pursuing a master’s program in the College of Architecture & Planning (CAP) are admitted on an automatic basis.
+Application to the Certificate in Landscape Architecture is open to all students holding a completed bachelor's degree, or who are currently pursuing or have completed a master’s degree.
+Students currently pursuing a non-landscape architecture master’s program in the College of Architecture & Planning (CAP) are admitted on an automatic basis.

 - A brief statement of interest (500-word max.)